-The Torres Strait is Australia’s most northern frontier, stretching from the tip of Queensland to the southern shores of Papua New Guinea.
-There are over 200 islands scattered throughout the Strait, of these 17 are inhabited.
+The Torres Strait is Australia's northern-most frontier, stretching from the tip of Queensland to the southern shores of Papua New Guinea.
+There are over 200 islands scattered throughout the Torres Strait, and of these 17 are inhabited.
 The Torres Strait is 150 kilometres across and joins the Coral Sea to the east with the Arafura Sea to the west.
 Thursday Island, the main administrative centre for the Torres Strait, is the gateway to a diverse culture and vast region.
 The central islands are picture perfect coral cays; while in the east majestic mountains rise from the ocean.
-In the far north you’ll find a cluster of islands which continue the tradition of trade with PNG coastal villages.
-Remarkably beautiful - these islands are characterised by unique cultural, linguistic and geographic differences.
+In the far north you'll find a cluster of islands which continue the tradition of trade with PNG coastal villages.
+Remarkably beautiful, these islands are characterised by unique cultural, linguistic and geographic differences.

 Click on the island clusters to the left, for more information on each island.

 The Torres Strait culture is traditionally an oral culture - the languages, songs, dances and beliefs of Islanders are passed down verbally through the generations.
 There are two distinct languages spoken by Torres Strait Islanders.
 In the Eastern Islands the traditional language is Meriam Mir, while the Western and Central Island groups speak Kala Lagaw Ya.

 Under the language Kala Lagaw Ya, there are four dialects - Kulkalgaw Ya, Mabuiag, Kawrareg and Kala Kawaw Ya.
 The four dialects originate from the following locations:

 Torres Strait Creole is also spoken by most Islanders, which is a mixture of traditional languages and Standard Australian English.